A new year.

 A new administration.

-Let’s kick off the newness with a glorious song to bask in with lyrics that match our fresh start.
-I found this song a few days after I entered menopause.
-I was watering my plants in the kitchen when this song came on my Spotify.
-I took notice of the lyrics and started jumping up and down.
+Let us begin the new year with a glorious song with lyrics that reflect our fresh start.
+I discovered this song a few days after I entered menopause.
+I was watering my plants in my kitchen when this song came on Spotify.
+When I took notice of the lyrics, I started jumping up and down.

 “I deserve congratulations, ‘Cause I came out on the other side, I’ve been having revelations, And I’m gon’ let them shine, I deserve congratulations, I’d never thought that I’d survive, If you tell me I won’t make it, That’s when I, that’s when I, SUPER BLOOM, SUPER BLOOM…”